-Welcome to my local campaigns website, where you will find information regarding my campaigning on behalf of the residents of the Parish of South Kirkby and Moorthorpe.
+Welcome to my local campaigns website, where you will find information regarding my campaigning on behalf of the residents of the Parish of South Kirkby and Moorthorpe and the wider Hemsworth constituency.

 Firstly let me tell you a little about the Parish.
 The Parish is made up of the town of South Kirkby and it’s smaller village neighbour, Moorthorpe.
 Both settlements were noted in the Domesday Book and archaeological remains of prehistoric, Roman and Iron Age settlement and activity are found within the Parish.
 From our ancient and nationally important South Kirkby Camp (a scheduled ancient monument) to our part in the First English Civil War (we were home to Colonel John Morris and Reverend George Beaumont), our little part of Yorkshire has a rich vein of history that taps directly into our wider national identity.
 In more recent history agriculture, coal mining and stone quarrying have vastly altered the identity of the former sparsely inhabited settlements, creating a close-knit and hardworking community that was ravaged by the closure of South Kirkby Colliery.